I called home from Michael’s, praying Mom would answer but prepared for the worst. Of course, Dad answered.

 We giggled.
 By then, most of the younger kids were gravitating toward us.
 I stifled the sex talk with Tommy.

 “Listen, everyone.
 I expect the usual trouble tonight, so let’s swear to protect each other.
-If you get attacked, loudly complain until we all show up to protect you.
+If you get attacked, loudly complain until we all show up to help you.
 We havta protect each other and stay together.”

 “Yeah,” they all agreed, looking mean at each other.
 I wondered how tough they could be, most weighed under 100 pounds.